 yum install postgresql11-server

 This will also install some additional required packages on your system.
 Enter y to confirm and complete the installation process.

 Step 3 – Initialize PGDATA

 After that, you need to initialize the PostgreSQL instance.
-In other words, this will create data directory and other configuration files on your system.
+In other words, this will create a data directory and other configuration files on your system.
 To initialize database use below command.

 The above command will take some time to initialize PostgreSQL first time.
 PGDATA environment variable contains the path of data directory.

 PostgreSQL 11 default data directory location is /var/lib/pgsql/11/data

 Setp 4 – Start PostgreSQL Server

 To start PostgreSQL service using the following command as per your operating systems.
 Also, enable PostgreSQL service to autostart on system boot.